 The curriculum uses a learner-centred approach.
-Specifically, it seeks to help students realign their thinking in response to encounters with new information or situations.
+Specifically, it seeks to help students respond flexibly to unfamiliar and complex information or situations.
 Teaching and learning strategies have been designed to challenge students to explore their current concepts and develop new thinking.

 Another important principle is that of 'situated' learning which encourages engagement and enhances recall.
 There will be a focus on regular (weekly) Case Based Learning (CBL) activities to aid integration and highlight important concepts.